-Our trips begin and end at Stella Maris Lodge in Moshi, Tanzania.
+Our trips begin and end at your lodge in Moshi, Tanzania.
 Clients may arrive at any time on day 1.
-There is a pre-trip meeting at 4:30pm and the included dinner is served at 6:00pm.
-Private transfers from Kilimanjaro International Airport (JRO) to our lodge in Moshi can be arranged.
+There is a pre-trip meeting in the evening.
+With prior notice, private transfers from Kilimanjaro International Airport (JRO) to your lodge in Moshi can be arranged.

-Arrive anytime at Stella Maris Lodge in Moshi, Tanzania.
-With prior arrangement, airport pickup and private transfers to your lodge are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
-We will gather in the evening for a pre-climb briefing and an equipment check.
+Try to arrive at your lodge in Moshi before 3 PM the day before your climb.
+With prior arrangement, an airport pick-up to your lodge is available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
+We will gather in the afternoon for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

 We soon leave the forest behind and enter the moorland zone of giant heather.
 The trail climbs steadily through rocky hills with wide views of the Shira Plateau (11,000 ft).
 From our camp near Shira Hut (12,600 ft), we take in the unforgettable views of Mt.
-Meru as she floats among the clouds.
-[4-5 hours walking]
+Meru as she floats among the clouds

 A steep climb up the Barranco Wall leads us to an undulating trail on the south-eastern flank of Kibo with superb vistas of the Southern lcefields.
 The terrain changes to scree with pockets of lush vegetation in sheltered hollows.
-We trek past Karanga Camp (13.100 ft) and continue along a path on compacted scree that gains altitude unrelentingly to reach Barafu Hut (15,500 ft).
+We trek past Karanga Camp (13,100 ft) and continue along a path on compacted scree that gains altitude unrelentingly to reach Barafu Hut (14,800 ft).
 After dinner. we sleep early to prepare for the early morning final ascent.
-[7·11 hours walking]

 A sustained descent on a well constructed path takes us through a lovely tropical forest alive with birdsong and boasting lush undergrowth with considerable botanical interest.
-Our route winds down to the Kilimanjaro National Park gate at Mweka (5,400 ft); and on through coffee and banana farms to Mweka village, where we are transferred to our lodging in Moshi.
-[4-6 hours walking]
+Our route winds down to the Kilimanjaro National Park gate at Mweka (5,400 ft); where we are transferred to your lodging in Moshi.